-Advice provided is impartial and confidential, to enable students and potential students to make informed choices as to the most appropriate route for their personal and career development.
+Provided is impartial and confidential, to enable students and potential students to make informed choices as to the most appropriate route for their personal and career development.

-Guidance is provided by fully trained competent staff and potential and current students can see an advisor face-to-face, telephone or written format.
+Is provided by fully trained competent staff and potential and current students can see an advisor face-to-face, telephone or written format.
 We promote and support equality of opportunity and wherever possible we will seek to provide information in a format which suits the needs of the individual.

 Assessment Review and Evaluation

 To ensure a high quality of IAG service, we will evaluate its provision to ensure that:

 - The information, advice, and guidance services are delivered in accordance with our own leaflet.